-The curriculum is formulated with national accreditation standards. required C/better for graduation.
-Students must have 2.0 GPA to enter Pre-sport management and 2.5 GPA to enter formal SM program.
-Aone of these must be in African-American; BWriting Intensive; and CSenior Capstone.
+The curriculum is formulated with national accreditation standards. \required C/better for graduation.
+Students must have a 2.0 GPA to enter Pre-sport management and a 2.5 GPA to enter the formal SM program.
+And of these must be in African-American and another in World; Writing Intensive; and Senior Capstone.
+The elective courses must be 100 level or above and these courses must be approved by the academic advisor.